15 hot new hotels to check out in 2017

 Las Alcobas, 1915 Main Street, St. Helena, CA, 94574, United States; +1 707 963 7000

-Built in an historic grain silo complex above the Zeitz Museum of Contemporary Art Africa (MOCAA), The Silo is set to be the hippest new hotel in Cape Town.

 The ultramodern, industrial-style hotel will have only 28 rooms, each with whimsical interiors and dramatic waterfront views.
 The hotel, part of The Royal Portfolio hotel collection, will also have a restaurant overlooking Table Mountain, a spa, and a rooftop pool and lounge.

 Opening: March 2017